OrionShii/OrionShii/README.md

 # Hi, I'm Okky Tri Wahyuda 👋🏻

 # 💫 About Me:
 I’m passionate about blockchain technology and currently diving deeper into Web3 development.
-I’m also exploring game development and AI, working on creative ways to solve problems and build innovative solutions.
+I’m also exploring game development, ML and AI, working on creative ways to solve problems and build innovative solutions.
 With a strong interest in trading and data analysis, I enjoy uncovering patterns and market dynamics.
 Always experimenting, learning, and coding, I’m driven to grow and bring fresh ideas to life.

 ## 🌐 Socials: